 In her free time, Nikki enjoy reading, hiking, Barre, and gardening.
 On weekends, she loves spending time with her husband Gene and their dog on their forest property.

 Read about Nikki’s training: Nikki Smith’s Curriculum Vitae

-Constance Nekhlyudov, Personal Trainer
+Constance Nekhlyudov, Personal Trainer, Physical Therapy Aide

-Bandit, Therapy Dog
+Bandit, Therapy Support Dog

 Bandit has rounded out our friendly therapy team for the past 8 years.
 He and Dr. Emily earned the highest level of therapy dog certification through Pet Partners and he was recently promoted to CFO (Chief Fluffiness Officer).
 He loves to greet clients, walk them back to their treatment room, and offer a furry head to pet if you need one.
 Bandit is equally good at providing relaxing sighs during a bodywork session as he is with laying down next to you for moral support while you learn a new exercise.
 You may also find him munching on treats because he is a very good boy.
 Bandit especially loves kids and helps our youngest clients feel comfortable by acting as a leg bolster if they need to lie down.